Replenish Your Well

 But it comes at a cost to your own energy and emotional well-being.
 When you step into dangerous spaces to work for healing and justice, or simply to hold others in the depths of difficult emotions, the trauma takes its toll.

-To lift you up and give you the tools you need to embrace your compassionate self without hitting compassion fatigue or damaging your health, pastor and author John Pavlovitz has created this empowering and nourishing workshop.
+To lift you up and give you the tools you need to embrace your compassionate self without hitting compassion fatigue or damaging your health, pastor and author John Pavlovitz has created this empowering and nourishing workshop, Cultivating Hope in Difficult Times.

-Through guided discussion, journaling, music, and reflection, you will discover:
+Through guided discussion, journaling, music, and reflection, you’ll discover

 - How to nurture and protect your own energy as an empathetic person